Chemicals all need handling with care.

 Hazardous rubbish is anything that is:

-For example, most chemicals, paint, solvent, acid, batteries, energy-saving light bulbs, fluorescent tubes, gas cylinders, asbestos, medical waste.
-Substances such as oil, chemicals, or asbestos all need handling with care.
+For example, most chemicals, solvent, acid, batteries, energy-saving light bulbs, fluorescent tubes, gas cylinders, medical waste.
+Substances such as household chemicals, all need handling with care.

 Examples of hazardous materials we can pick up